 Get them to hold them up in the air and feel the weight!
 For older children you could ask them to find out how much they weigh and then record their findings on paper.

-I have used this same activity to assess children s counting skills but substituted the sand with bricks and asking them to count how many bricks they can fit into the sock.
+I have used this same activity to assess children s counting skills but substituted the sand with bricks and asked them to count the number of bricks they could fit into the sock.

 I like all my Christmas Activities for Kids to have a hidden learning objective so they learn as they play.The maths language that evolves in this exercise is plentiful!
 Try it and see!

 A post office play area is a wonderful way to introduce several important learning objectives but does tend to take a bit of time to set up.So why not start way before Xmas thus making the effort you spent in organising it all really worthwhile!

 Paper and pencils